AlexNaga/yabar/README.md

 - [jq](https://github.com/stedolan/jq) — used for parsing json output and displaying the workspaces widget
   - install with homebrew: `brew install jq`
-- [SF Fonts](https://developer.apple.com/fonts/) (optional) — used for symbols in the statusbar widget
+- [SF Mono Fonts](https://developer.apple.com/fonts/) (optional) — used for symbols in the statusbar widget

 ## Usage